dsebastien/obsidian-replicate/README.md

 Future: text generation.

+## Commands

+- Generate image(s) using Replicate.com: Generate images using Replicate.com.
+This first shows a modal dialog where the prompt can be specified

 ## Configuration

 ### General

 - Replicate.com API Key: the Replicate.com API key to use
 - Copy output to clipboard: if you want the generated output to be automatically copied to the clipboard
+- Append output to current note: append the generated output to the current note (if possible)

 ### Image generation model